fboucquez/symbol-bootstrap/docs/presetGuides.md

 Bootstrap will reject `PROMPT` security modes when an account is being randomly generated.
 Otherwise, the generated account wouldn't be stored anywhere.

+**NOTE:** It is important that the main account's private key is protected, either with a password (`ENCRYPT`) or by not storing it at all (`PROMPT_MAIN`). `PROMPT_ALL` is not so critical as the VRF, voting and remote keys are not as dangerous and they are stored in the server configuration files anyway.

 ### Never stored Main Private Key.

 A useful combination is enabling `PROMPT_MAIN`, which stores the main account public key in the preset, but encrypts the rest of the private keys.